benkyriakou/poddl/README.md

 poddl downloads podcasts from RSS feeds, both as a CLI tool and a Python library.

+poddl attempts to achieve filesystem compatibility by ASCII-fying podcast titles using a combination of [unidecode](https://github.com/avian2/unidecode) and character-stripping, so the titles you see may not be exactly the same as those given in the RSS feed.

 ## Installation

 Install via `pip`: